Content

 Every HTML tag should have matching end HTML tag or it is a void element.

-The only exceptions are HTML 4 tags whose end tag is optional (omittable) by HTML specification (example is TR), so, Checkstyle won't show error about missing end tag, however, it leads to broken Tight-HTML structure and as a result leads to not-nested content of the HTML tags in Abstract Syntax Tree of the Javadoc comment.
+The only exceptions are HTML 4 tags whose end tag is optional (omittable) by HTML specification (example is TR), so, Checkstyle won't show an error about missing end tags, however, it leads to broken Tight-HTML structure and as a result leads to non-nested content of the HTML tags in the Abstract Syntax Tree of the Javadoc comment.

-In other words, if HTML tags are not closed Javadoc grammar cannot determine content of these tags, so structure of the parse tree will not be nested like it is while using Tight-HTML code.
-It is done just to not fail on every Javadoc comment, because there are tons of using unclosed tags, etc.
+In other words, if HTML tags are not closed in Javadoc, our parser cannot determine the content of these tags, so structure of the parse tree will not be nested like it is while using Tight-HTML.

 Other rules: